The Future of Sustainability And What It Means For Your Bar

-You may have heard the word ‘sustainability’ thrown about but trust me – you are going to hear a lot more about it in 2019.
+You may have heard the word ‘sustainability’ thrown about but trust me – you are going to hear a lot more in the next few years.
 This isn’t just a trend in our industry, it’s a mindset and a movement that we all need to be a part of.
 Sustainability is more important now than ever before, whether it’s making responsible choices when sourcing ingredients or taking steps to reduce your carbon footprint.
 Now is the time to make positive changes that will benefit the future of our venues and our planet.

 A recent consumer poll revealed that nearly one in two customers would be willing to pay 10% more for goods produced in an environmentally and socially responsible way.
 So as our customers demand a more sustainable, responsible serve it makes sense for us to create a more environmentally-conscious ways of working.

 Aside from the obvious benefit of helping the environment, customers are becoming more conscious about this topic and by making some changes you can really help you reputation and attract new people to your venue.
 The other benefit of being more sustainable is the bottom line financials.
 You cannot argue with saving money!
 Often simple changes, such as unplugging ice machines and energy-sucking appliances from the walls at night, can make a huge difference.
 The key is to instill a more mindful approach to each action, each drink and each interaction we have with our customers.

 Current and future industry trends in sustainability